AdamPrzychodniStudent/data-mart/README.md

 # Hello and Welcome! 😊

-This is my university portfolio project Build Data Mart in SQL (DLBDSPBDM01) focused on creating a database similar to that of Airbnb.
+This is my university portfolio project Build Data Mart in SQL (DLBDSPBDM01) focused on creating a database for Airbnb.

 ## Instruction 🐳